seasketch/geoprocessing/website/docs/preprocessing.md

 Preprocessing function are invoked by the SeaSketch platform, on a user-drawn shape, right after the user finishes drawing it.
 It's a specialized function that validates a drawn shape and potentially modifies it, such as to remove portions of the shape outside the planning boundary.
 This "clipping" of the shape allows a user to overdraw beyond the boundary and it will be clipped right to the edge of the boundary.

-In the `src/functions` directory you will find four preprocessing functions that come with every project, and they are further configureable to meet your needs:
+In the `src/functions` directory you will find four preprocessing functions that come with every project, and they are further configureable or customizeable to meet your needs:
 `validatePolygon` - verifies shape is not self-crossing, is at least 500 square meters in size, and no larger than 1 million square kilometers.
 `clipToLand` - clips the shape to just the portion on land, as defined by OpenStreeMap land polygons.
 Includes validatePolygon.
 `clipToOcean` - clips the shape to remove the portion on land, as defined by OpenStreetMap land polygons.
 Includes validatePolygon.